1. Installing GSAS-II: Overview¶

 where:

-More complete installation instructions are provided for MacOS and Linux.
+More complete installation instructions are provided for Linux separately.

-The pages listed below go through the GSAS2FULL installation process on each identified platform in much greater detail.
+The pages listed below go through the GSAS2MAIN installation process on each identified platform in much greater detail.

 1.2.
 GSAS2PKG Conda Package¶